Stars on Parade (1936 film)

-Stars on Parade is a 1936 British musical film directed by Oswald Mitchell and Challis Sanderson and starring Robb Wilton, Arthur Lucan and Kitty McShane.
-It takes the form of a variety show featuring a number of music hall acts.
-It was made at Cricklewood Studios in North London.
-It was a released as a first feature on a Double Bill with the supporting feature What the Puppy Said.
+Stars on Parade (also known as Stars Parade) is a 1936 British musical film directed by Oswald Mitchell and Challis Sanderson and starring a number of music hall acts including Robb Wilton, Arthur Lucan and Kitty McShane.
+It takes the form of a variety show and was made at Cricklewood Studios in North London as a quota quickie, and released as a first feature on a double bill with the supporting feature What the Puppy Said.

+Synopsis

+The film has no story, comprising a succession of variety sketches.
+Edwin Lawrence begins the show with a comedic political speech, followed by comedy dancers Syd and Max Harrison, singer Pat O'Brien, Mabel Constanduros as Mrs. Buggins, Robb Wilton as a police sergeant, Sam Barton's bicycle act, and ilusionist Horace Goldin.
+Robb Wilton returns, then we meet the comedy inebriate Jimmy James, the Sherman Fisher Girls, The Four Crotchets, vocal impressionist Navarre, and Arthurt Lucan and Kitty McShane.